Located close to Playa Del Carmen's Avienda 5, but in a quieter area, the Pitted…

-Many people might have seen a depiction of Kokopeli if they have traveled around America, particularly in the Western States.
+Many people might have seen a depiction of Kokopeli if they have travelled around America, particularly in the Western States.

 Kokopelli is a fertility deity, usually depicted as a humpbacked flute player (often with feathers or antenna-like protrusions on his head) who appears in the legends of several Western State Native American tribes.
 According to a Hopi myth Kokopelli’s sack contained babies to be left with young women.
 Whilst in Navajo folklore, Kokopelli is a God of harvest and plenty.

-Despite the Neanderthal settings the Cave is very cozy, extremely utilitarian and potentially romantic – having two children with you does not help in that regard.
+Despite the Neanderthal settings, the Cave is very cosy, extremely utilitarian and potentially romantic – having two children with you does not help in that regard.
 The replica kiva is a very nice touch.
-Of course it was de rigeur to use to try out the jacuzzi at least as far as Jack and Emily were concerned.
+Of course, it was de rigeur to use to try out the jacuzzi at least as far as Jack and Emily were concerned.

-The entry way is fairly small but it the perfect place to watch the sunsets towards the West.
+The entryway is fairly small but it is the perfect place to watch the sunsets towards the West.
 It is also a great place to meet the local wildlife, who seem to be totally fearless when it comes to human visitors.